The Test Sample

 What is being tested?

 The B vitamins are nutrients that the body requires in small amounts (micronutrients) for metabolism, energy production, and for cell, skin, bone, muscle, organ, and nervous system health.
-B vitamin tests measure these specific compounds in the blood to help evaluate a person's nutritional status.
+Vitamin B tests measure some of these specific compounds in the blood to help evaluate a person's nutritional status.

 B vitamins are absorbed from the diet, used as needed, and any excess is removed from the body through the urine.
 Because B vitamins are water-soluble, only small amounts are stored by the body and they must be obtained from foods rich in B vitamins or from supplements on a regular basis.
+Many foodstuffs, such as cereals, are fortified with B vitamins in developed countries.
 Severe B vitamin deficiencies are rare in the United Kingdom but are still prevalent in areas of the world with dietary deficiencies.

 Deficiencies can occur when:

-- There is an inadequate supply of B vitamins.
+- There is an inadequate supply of B vitamins in the diet.

 - Someone is unable to absorb or utilise one or more of the vitamins.